bsiever/microbit-dstemp/README.md

 # Recommended usage

 It's best to capture the temperature in a variable and only use it if the value isn't -Infinity.
+Since -300 C is below absolute zero, ensuring the temperature is over -300 is sufficient.
 For example:

 ```block
 temp = dstemp.celsius(DigitalPin.P0)